sunfishcode/basic-text/docs/BasicText.md

 # Basic Text

-The *Basic Text* format is built on top of the [Unicode] format and meant to formalize the informal notion of "plain text".
+The *Basic Text* format is a subset of the [Unicode] format and meant to formalize common informal notions of "plain text".

-Basic text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.
+Basic Text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.

 ## Definitions